dhain/wsgi_lite/README.rst

 --------------

 The code in this repository is experi-mental, and possibly very-mental or just plain detri-mental.
-It is not tested in any serious way as yet, or even a non-serious way.
+It is not tested in any serious way as yet: just some very basic "smoke tests".
 I've thrown this out there for people to see and play with early.
 Stuff may change, break, or this could all have been a really stupid idea that doesn't actually work.
 You have been warned.

 (Oh, and it's under an ASF license, since that's what the PSF uses for contributions... i.e., I anticipate this potentially becoming PEPpable and